Syncing 10,000 leads/mo? GET A DEMO

 Why use LinkedIn Events?

-LinkedIn Events enable organizations to build and nurture relationships with target audiences.
+LinkedIn Events enables organizations to build and nurture relationships with target audiences.
 Before diving in, using an event planning template can greatly improve the structure and flow of the event.

 It’s basically an epicenter where you can build interest and awareness leading up to your event.
 Or, you might use it to nurture conversation during your event and foster a lasting community afterward.

-LinkedIn delivers Event analytics and a view of event performance, which marketers can use to measure the monetizable outcome of their events.
+• Event analytics and a view of event performance to measure the monetizable outcome.

-Learn how LinkedIn metrics can help to track your campaigns.
+Learn how LinkedIn metrics can help track your campaigns.

 Benefits of using LinkedIn Events for lead generation

 LinkedIn Events is a powerful tool for lead generation.
-Here are some of its key advantages:
+Here are some of its key advantages of LinkedIn:

-- LinkedIn’s vast network of over 1 billion members worldwide also allows you to run targeted audience engagement.
+• Over 1 billion members worldwide to run targeted audience engagement.

-- It’s a robust medium to organize or attend events that attract your ideal customers who might live in over 200 countries.
+• A robust medium to organize or attend events that attract your ideal customers.

-- It offers insight into your target audience’s needs, challenges, and pain points—all the info you can use for a better outreach strategy.
+• Insight into your target audience’s needs, challenges, and pain points for a better outreach strategy.

-- It allows you to mention shared event attendance in outreach messages, which could improve your conversion odds.
+• Shared event attendance in outreach messages to improve your conversion odds.

 How do LinkedIn Event Ad campaigns work?